lcnsalerno/blog/index.markdown

 Writing for film is a lifelong passion of mine, and as such, my academic background is in Screenwriting (UNA, Buenos Aires, and UCLA, Los Angeles).

 Years ago I discovered video game writing as a professional path, and being a big video game enthusiast I devoted myself to interactive narrative.
-I have written professionally for both commercial video games in the mobile scene and independent, experiemental projects.
+I have written professionally for both commercial video games in the mobile scene and independent, experimental projects.

 I live in Los Angeles, California.